hiddentao/clockmaker/CONTRIBUTING.md

 # Contribute to Clockmaker

-This guide guidelines for those wishing to contribute to Squel.
+This guide guidelines for those wishing to contribute to Clockmaker.

 ## Contributor license agreement